oracle-livelabs/developer/ai-optimizer/evaluating/evaluating.md

 In this lab, you will explore the *Testbed* feature.
 The Testbed allows you to evaluate your chatbot at scale by generating a Q&A test dataset and automatically running it against your current configuration.

+**Note**: The example shown in this lab relies on gpt-4o-mini.
+Feel free to use your local LLMs (e.g. llama3.1) if you choose to or can't use OpenAI LLMs.

 Estimated Time: -- minutes

 ### Objectives